garrett361/dragon-intro/README.md

         with Pool(5) as p:
             print(p.map(f, [1, 2, 3]))

 This code starts up an additional 5 processes and executes the function `f()` across each item in the list `[1,2,3]`.
-When your application has a pattern like this
-`Pool.map()` is a great tool for getting true parallel performance as each process is its own interpreter and GIL.
+When your application has a pattern like this, `Pool.map()` is a great tool for getting true parallel performance as each process is its own interpreter and GIL.
 This is especially important when the list of items is very large.
 The Dragon version of this code looks like the following: